-PLEASE SUPPORT THE SAN DIEGO FILM & PRODUCTION COMMUNITY BY ATTENDING THIS IMPORTANT EVENT
+PLEASE SUPPORT THE SAN DIEGO FILM & TV PRODUCTION COMMUNITY BY ATTENDING THIS IMPORTANT EVENT

-Join us for a full-day industry summit led by the California Film Commission, the San Diego Film Office, Panavision, and Sony, designed specifically for San Diego’s film and video production community.
+Join us for a full-day industry summit led by the San Diego Media Pros, California Film Commission, the San Diego Film Office, Panavision, and Sony, designed specifically for San Diego’s film and video production community.

 -